frank26080115/Hydra-Dual-Brushed-Motor-ESC/README.md

 ![](doc/imgs/brushless_halfbridges.png)

 Instead of connecting a single brushless motor, we connect two brushed motors.
-By changing the voltage (changing the PWM signal's duty cycle) of each half-bridge, we can control each of these two brushed motors indepedantly.
+By changing the voltage (changing the PWM signal's duty cycle) of each half-bridge, we can control each of these two brushed motors independently.

 ![](doc/imgs/control_motor_directions.png)